mediocregopher/blog.mediocregopher.com/_posts/2019-08-02-program-structure-and-composability.md

 }
 ```

-As can be seen, `rest-api` coalesces `http` and `redis` into a simple REST-like
+In that snippet `rest-api` coalesced `http` and `redis` into a simple REST-like
-api, using pre-made library components. `main.go`, the root component, does much
+api using pre-made library components. `main.go`, the root component, does much
 the same:

 ```go